IceRhymers/adtech_app_lakebase_vibe_session/README.md

 # AI Chatbot with Databricks Lakebase and Vector Search

-This project provides a sophisticated AI chatbot application built with Streamlit that leverages Databricks Lakebase for data persistence and includes vector search capabilities for intelligent conversation handling.
-The infrastructure is managed with Terraform, and the app includes data pipelines for chat history management and AI agent functionality.
+This project provides a sophisticated AI chatbot application built with Dash that leverages Databricks Lakebase for data persistence and includes vector search capabilities for intelligent conversation handling.
+The infrastructure is managed with Terraform, and the app includes a notebook to deploy the AI agent.

 ---